Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 - [Procedure: Recovering from an incorrect `ncn_metadata.csv` file](#procedure-recovering-from-an-incorrect-ncn_metadata_csv-file)

 The easy way to do this leverages the NIC-dump provided by the metal-ipxe package.
-This page will walk-through booting NCNs and collecting their MACs from the conman console logs.
+This page will walk-through booting NCNs and collecting their MACs from the ConMan console logs.
 > The alternative is to use serial cables (or SSH) to collect the MACs from the switch ARP tables, this can become exponentially difficult for large systems.
 > If this is the only way, please proceed to the bottom of this page.